 I’ve discussed this one before!
 But it’s a fantastic way of involving your dog in play and food.
 I like to wrap treats in strips of felt and to poke them into the ball.
 Not the longest way of doing it, but it’s just one example!
 I’ve heard of my clients poking a whole pig’s ear into one!
 It’s only limit is your imagination.
 You could poke a Trachea through it too.
 Get inventive!

 (Video Coming Soon!)

 2 – Kong/Bufallo Horn or slow feeder.

 I love these, I’ll do a video for it soon, I swear.
 But why feed from a bowl?
 It gets guzzled down and gone in seconds – or worse – left and grazed at… yuck.
 So!
 Make the food more interesting!
 Stuff it in a kong, a slow feeder, or a buffalo horn!
 Depending on what you feed, you can make great use out of these tools.
 They’ll make your dog work harder to get their food, keep them quiet for longer and make them puzzle things out… easy win, right there!
-Or, if your food stuff doesn’t work, here’s a whole range of kong recipes that you can apply to any of these tools.
+Or, if your food stuff doesn’t work, here’s are our favourite 10 Kong Recipes as well as How To Use a Kong.

 3 – Lickimatt

 These are great little devices – usually silicone and dishwasher friendly (Hooray!) these can be used with all sorts of pet friendly squishy foods (You can even try a carrot or banana puree if you fancy it!).
 It encourages your dog to lick and lick and lick until the mat is clean.
 Licking is soothing for dogs too, so it works very well as a relaxer.
 If you’re stuck for recipes, check out our Pinterest Board of Lickimat Recipes!